Episode S1E25. The Kenny McKie Interview

-We share Kenny’s most memorable experiences playing for the Pirates and talk of coaches Ron Katernuk, Gary Unger and Rocky Saganiuk plus players Doug McEwan, Trent Kaese, Todd Bidner and Danny Shea, all great characters in their own right.
+We share Kenny’s most memorable experiences playing for the Pirates and talk of coaches Ron Katernuk, Garry Unger and Rocky Saganiuk plus players Doug McEwan, Trent Kaese, Todd Bidner Danny Shea and Scott O’Connor, all great characters in their own right.

 Kenny eventually returned to Glasgow and after a season with the Paisley Pirates hung up his skates for the last time, I asked the question “how did you feel when it was all over?”

 What they don’t tell you when you hang your blades up is how gut wrenching and awful it is to go watch a game.

 We conclude an enjoyable interview when Kenny shares the one thing that he still really misses about the game.
 To find out what that is, you’ll just have to listen to the show!